-All acute and chronic knee injuries should be treated using the P.R.I.C.E. principles (protection, rest, ice, compression & elevation).
-This should be applied at home as soon as possible after your injury, for at least the first 2 – 3 days.
+First aid for knee injuries is about applying the PRICE principles (protection, rest, ice, compression & elevation).
+This should be applied to both acute (sudden onset) and chronic (overuse) injuries, for at least the first 2 to 3 days.

 Read more on PRICE principles >>>

 - Updates on PRICE – Br J Sports Med 2012;46:220-221 doi:10.1136/bjsports-2011-090297

 - What is the evidence for PRICE? – J Athl Train.
 2012 Aug; 47(4): 435–443.